ecohen1125/Project-05/README.md

 I added a score in the top right that is increased when an enemy is killed or a gem is picked up.

-I added different types of collectible gems that are worth different point values, and it updates your score in the top right when you collect one.
+I added different types of collectible gems worth different point values, and it updates your score in the top right when you collect one.

+I added a main menu scene that lets you play the game or quit.

+I added an end scene that lets you know your score and lets you go back to the main menu or quit.

+I added background music.

 ## References
 [Maze Generation and Assets](https://assetstore.unity.com/packages/tools/modeling/maze-generator-38689)